-If a proponent or opponent wishes to submit written material for consideration by the city council during his or her presentation, he or she must describe with specificity the material to be submitted and tender said material (an original and eleven copies) to the City Clerk.
+If someone wishes to submit written material for consideration by the city council during his or her presentation, he or she must describe with specificity the material to be submitted and tender said material (an original and eleven copies) to the City Clerk.
 The presiding officer shall determine whether the written material is relevant to the proceedings and rule on whether it shall be marked as an exhibit and entered into the public record.

-No written material from persons who speak as proponents or opponents in the public hearing shall be accepted by the City Clerk except during the public hearing.
+No written material from persons who speak in the public hearing shall be accepted by the City Clerk, except during the public hearing.

-Any persons wishing to submit written comments about a matter that is the subject of a public hearing and who do not want to participate in the public hearing shall submit those written comments to the City Clerk before the scheduled hearing.
-Those written comments shall be designated as "correspondence" and announced as such by the City Clerk at the conclusion of the public hearing.
+Any persons wishing to submit written comments about a matter that is the subject of a public hearing and who do not want to speak at the public hearing shall submit those written comments to the City Clerk at least twenty-four (24) hours before the scheduled hearing.
+Those written comments shall be designated as "correspondence" and announced as such by the City Clerk.

-In the event the person(s) representing a respective side of an issue wish(es) to have a question asked of a particular individual, such question shall be directed to the presiding officer.
+In the event the person(s) who speaks wish(es) to have a question asked of a particular individual, such question shall be directed to the presiding officer.
 The presiding officer shall determine whether the requested question will be directed to that individual.
-The presiding officer shall refrain from directing any requested question which, the presiding officer in his/her sole discretion, determines is immaterial, irrelevant, redundant, or is for the purpose of embarrassing an individual.
+The presiding officer shall refrain from directing any requested question which the presiding officer, in his/her sole discretion, determines is immaterial, irrelevant, redundant, or is for the purpose of embarrassing an individual.

+After members of the public have asked questions and made comments, City Council will ask questions and then make comments.
 When all discussion on the issue has been heard, the presiding officer will declare the hearing closed.
-If any councilmember wishes more information from any individual who has spoken at the hearing, the councilmember may, with the consent of the presiding officer, pose the question to that individual either through the presiding officer or directly, and the response will be limited to the answer to the question as stated.
+If any councilmember wishes more information from any individual who has spoken at the hearing after the hearing is closed, the councilmember may, with the consent of the presiding officer, pose the question to that individual either through the presiding officer or directly, and the response will be limited to the answer to the question as stated.